 Although it's not a fully electric car, the SEAT León Twin Drive Ecomotive represents a step toward all-electric production, and officials and engineers hope to use the new plug-in hybrid model as a chance to study better methods of electric propulsion and battery charging.
 In the near future, SEAT may be phasing out conventional gasoline engines completely, and when they do, they'll need to be ready for all-electric production.
 SEAT expects the León Twin Drive Ecomotive to be ready for production by 2014.

-For lots more information about emerging hybrid and electric car technology, follow the links on the next page.
+For lots more information about emerging hybrid and electric car technology, follow the links below.

 - Are hybrid cars slower than regular cars?

 - How much voltage does a hybrid car produce?